A tale of two buyer agreements, and why one triggered the DOJ

 But perhaps more troubling is the allegation that the C.A.R. agreement "disguises the obligation of the buyer to pay his agent" and "contains compensation provisions that telegraph how Realtors plan to circumvent the NAR Settlement."

-CFA Senior Fellow Stephen Brobeck told Real Estate News that his team sent its critiques of the C.A.R. buyer agency agreement to the DOJ "several weeks ago."
+CFA Senior Fellow Stephen Brobeck told Real Estate News that his team sent the critiques of the C.A.R. buyer agency agreement to the DOJ "several weeks ago."
 Last week, C.A.R. disclosed that the DOJ had launched a formal inquiry into the association, which appears to be focused on new forms C.A.R. had drafted in response to the NAR settlement.
 C.A.R. said it was delaying the release of those forms as a result of the investigation.

 But Brobeck stopped short of suggesting that the CFA's research and memo on buyer agreements led to the DOJ action.